Boston University School of Social Work: History

 The School had its beginnings in the School of Education and was later called the School of Religious and Social Work.

 In 1937 the Division of Social Work inaugurated a two-year graduate program.
 In 1939 it was accredited provisionally as a school of social work, and in 1940 became a separate entity as the School of Social Work.
-Since 1942 it has offered only the graduate program, and since 1943 it has had full accreditation as a school of social work.
+Since 1942 it has offered only the graduate program, and since 1943 it has had accreditation as a school of social work.

 Accreditation

-The School is fully accredited by the Council on Social Work Education and is authorized to award master's degrees in Social Work.
+The School is accredited by the Council on Social Work Education and is authorized to award master's degrees in Social Work.